rubyzip/rubyzip/README.md

 Zip.continue_on_exists_proc = true
 ```

-If you want to store non english names and want to open properly file on Windows(pre 7) you need to set next option:
+If you want to store non-english names and want to open them on Windows(pre 7) you need to set this option:

 ```ruby
 Zip.unicode_names = true
 ```

-In some zip date of files stored in incorrect format.
-You can hide warning about it by using:
+Some zip files might have an invalid date format, which will raise a warning.
+You can hide this warning with the following setting:

 ```ruby
 Zip.warn_invalid_date = false